eNMS-automation/eNMS/docs/services/swiss_army_knife_service.rst

 In other words, with the above code, you can create two instances of SwissArmyKnifeService from the web UI: one named "job1" and the other named "job2".
 The SwissArmyKnifeService class will take care of calling the right "job" function based on the name of the instance.

 The SwissArmyKnifeService also has a parameter ``has_targets`` that defines whether or not the service will use the devices selected upon creating a new instance.
-If ``has_targets`` is selected, the SwissArmyKnifeService ``job`` function will take an additional ``device``, the device object that you can use however you want.
+If ``has_targets`` is selected, the SwissArmyKnifeService ``job`` function will take an additional ``device`` argument.
+You can use the device properties (IP address, operating system, etc) however you need.